khalidfo/khalidfo/README.md

 </details>

 ## Passionate Collaborator
-Apart from coding, I explore business intricacies, use technology to address challenges, and aim for a positive impact through innovation.
+Apart from coding, I explore business insides, use technology to address challenges, and aim for a positive impact through innovation.

 Let's connect!
 If you're interested in my journey or potential collaborations, feel free to reach out. 🌐✨